stitchdata/docs/_saas-integrations/pepperjam/v1/pepperjam-v1.md

   - title: "Obtain your API key"
     anchor: "obtain-api-key"
     content: |
-      1. Login to you {{ integration.display_name }} account.
+      1. Login to your {{ integration.display_name }} account.
-      2. Hover over the **Developer Kit** menu and then click **API Keys**.
+      2. In the **Developer Kit** menu, click **API Keys**.
       3. Click **Generate New Key**.
+      4. Your API key will display.

-      4. Keep note of your API Key - you will need it to complete the next step.
+      Keep this page open - you'll need it to complete the next step.
   - title: "add integration"
     content: |
       4. In the **API Key** field, paste the API key you obtained in [step 1](#obtain-api-key).
   - title: "historical sync"
   - title: "replication frequency"
-  - title: "track data" ## remove this if the integration doesn't support at least table selection
+  - title: "track data"

 # -------------------------- #